klingon-droid/SendX_Finance-Backend/README.md

 The SendX backend consists of several key components:

 1. **Twitter Bot**: Monitors mentions and processes payment requests
-2. **Solana Integration**: Executes transactions on the Solana devnet
+2. **Solana Integration**: Executes transactions on the Solana mainnet-beta
 3. **AI Processing**: Uses Groq LLM to extract payment details from tweets
 4. **State Management**: Uses Redis to track processed tweets
 5. **User Management**: Integrates with Privy for user authentication and wallet management